The 40-Year-Old Virgin-2005

 The winner of the race is rather unimportant.

-There is no character development nor any characters with any depth so the only reason to see the film is for the speedy cars and the competition.
+There is no character development, nor are there any characters with any depth, so the only reason to see the film is for the speedy cars and the competition.

 And to see which celebrity will appear next.

-A slapstick film that makes even the similarly penned Smokey and the Bandit (1977) seem like high-art, The Cannonball Run (1981) is a must-see only for genre fans or those who are willing to watch and perhaps even be entertained by any type of movie.
+A slapstick film that makes even the similarly penned Smokey and the Bandit (1977) seem like high art, The Cannonball Run (1981) is a must-see only for genre fans or those who are willing to watch and perhaps even be entertained by any movie.

-I haven’t seen the film in eons but can imagine it’s a film only meant for its time and now would feel incredibly dated.
+I haven’t seen the film in eons, but I can imagine it’s a film only meant for its time and now would feel incredibly dated.

 Dark Shadows-2012